-Ackee is derived from the original name Ankye that comes from the Twi language of Ghana.
+Ackee is derived from the original name Ankye, which comes from the Twi language of Ghana.
 Its botanical name, Blighia sapida, was given in honour of Captain William Bligh of Mutiny on the Bounty fame.
-Captain Bligh brought ackee plants from Jamaica to Kew Botanical Gardens in London in 1793, so became the first person to introduce the exotic plant to the UK’s Botanical Society.
+Captain Bligh brought ackee plants from Jamaica to Kew Botanical Gardens in London in 1793, so he became the first person to introduce the exotic plant to the UK’s Botanical Society.

 Fresh ackee can potentially be poisonous if not prepared correctly.
 The fruit contains a poison called hypoglycin.
 It is perfectly safe to eat if harvested and prepared correctly.
 The skin must be naturally open before picking.
 Once open, the only edible portion is the yellow arilli, which surround toxic black seeds.
 The pegs, once extracted from the pod, are thoroughly cleaned by removing the seed and the red membrane that is embedded in the flesh of the peg; the fruit is then boiled in salted water.

 Outside of Jamaica, ackee isn’t sold fresh, but it’s readily available in cans in many countries.

 West Indian sugar cane planters originally imported salted cod into Jamaica as a cheap source of protein-rich food for the enslaved Africans.
 Rather than devout acres of land for crops or animals to feed the slaves, they preferred to give them salt cod instead.
 Now, it is one of our staple foods.

 Saltfish is fish cured with dry salt so it is preserved for eating later.
 Drying and/or salting, either with dry salt or with brine, was the only widely available method of preserving fish until the 19th century.

 Ackee and Saltfish or Salt Fish and Ackee, as some people say, can be eaten anytime, but it is very common to have it for Breakfast or Brunch.